 Suggest non-traditional reading experiences

-Practicing reading in non-traditional ways allows readers to feel success while still reading.
-Using recipes with children uses not only reading skills but mathematics skills as well.
+Encourage activities that involve non-traditional reading.
+Cooking and following recipes challenges children to use not only reading skills, but mathematics skills as well, making sure they’re not lost or forgotten over the long summer months.
 Propose ideas for families to participate in cooking activities where children participate in the reading or the steps and measuring of the ingredients.

-STEM (Science, Technology, Engineering, Mathematics) activities are always a hit with children.
-Give parents some ideas of how to use picture books and participate in a STEM activity after reading them.
+STEM (Science, Technology, Engineering, Mathematics) activities are always a hit with students, inside or outside of the classroom.
+Offer parents ideas of how to use picture books and participate in a STEM activity after reading them.
 Stemtropolis and the Denver Public Library have some resources to get started.

 Visit Learn Promethean and take a free professional development course